Does a Heat Pump Use Refrigerant in Saukville, WI?

 What Happens When Heat Pumps Are Low on Refrigerant

 Does a heat pump use refrigerant in a way that causes it to escape the system?
 A properly functioning heat pump will not lose refrigerant as it operates.
-The coils that contain the gas are completely sealed, meaning the gas should not escape.
+The coils that contain the gas are completely sealed, meaning the gas should not escape under normal conditions.

 However, as systems age, cracks may appear in the metal.
 Seams near valves or connections of sections of the metal coils could give way as the metal ages, allowing tiny amounts of the gas to escape.